lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

 **But `optionalParams` was still required**

 Yep, you caught me!
-This isn't really what people usually mean by "optional" parameters.
+This isn't really what people usually mean by “optional” parameters.
 But I did want to throw it out there as a possibility.
 I think it’s an underrated option.

 **What if I wanted a default speed?**